eclipse-kura/kura/docs/gateway-configuration/wifi-configuration.md

     - In _Access Point_ mode, this is the SSID that identifies this wireless network.
     - In _Station_ mode, this is the SSID of a wireless network to connect to.

-- **Radio Mode**: defines 802.11 mode.
-    - 802.11 ac/n/a (either in 2.4Ghz or 5Ghz depending on the choosen channel)
-    - 802.11n/g/b (2.4Ghz only)
-    - 802.11g/b (2.4Ghz only)
-    - 802.11b (2.4Ghz only)
+- **Band**: defines the frequency band to use
+    - 2.4GHz: use 2.4GHz band
+    - 5GHz: use 5GHz band
-    - 802.11a (either in 2.4Ghz or 5Ghz depending on the choosen channel)
+    - 2.4GHz/5GHz: use either in 2.4Ghz or 5Ghz depending on the choosen channel

 - **Wireless Security**: sets the security protocol for the wireless network.
     - None: No Wi-Fi security
     - WEP: Wired Equivalent Privacy
     - WPA: Wi-Fi Protected Access
     - WPA2: Wi-Fi Protected Access II
-    - WPA2/WPA3-Enterprise: Wi-Fi Protected Access II & III with 802.1x Support (Only available in station mode with [generic profiles](../getting-started/install-kura.md))
+    - WPA2/WPA3-Enterprise: Wi-Fi Protected Access II & III with 802.1x.
+Please see [here](./wifi-configuration-8021x.md) for further details.
+This fearture is available only in station mode

 - **Wireless Password**: sets the password for the wireless network.
     - WEP: 64-bit or 128-bit encryption key